Half-elf (Dungeons & Dragons): Dungeons & Dragons 5th edition

-Description
+The half-elf appeared as a character race in the fifth edition Player's Handbook (2014); the half-elf and half-orc were the only two supported mixed ancestries in the core rulebook.
+Tasha's Cauldron of Everything (2020) included updated options for player character races – in the Player's Handbook, the half-elf received an automatic bonus to the Charisma ability while Tasha's included the option to decouple pre-determined ability scores from race choice.
+The edition also includes variant options with different mechanical benefits depending on the specific elven ancestry, such as aquatic, drow, high-elf, or wood-elf.
+In August 2022, Wizards of the Coast launched the One D&D public playtest to update Dungeons & Dragons.
+The first playtest document removed the option of distinct rules for half-elves and half-orcs and replaced it with rules for mixed parentage where a player selects mechanical traits from one parent's race and has the choice of how their character visually appears with characteristics of both parents.

+The Player's Handbook (2024), as part of the 2024 revision to the 5th Edition ruleset, does not include rules for species (previously described as races) with mixed ancestry; however, the designers noted this revision to the core rules is backward compatible so players have the option of adapting the 2014 rules for half-elves and half-orcs.
+On this shift in design, lead designer Jeremy Crawford commented, "frankly, we are not comfortable, and haven't been for years with any of the options that start with 'half'.
+The half construction is inherently racist so we simply aren't going to include it in the new Player's Handbook".
+The upcoming setting sourcebook Eberron: Forge of the Artificer (2025) will introduce the khoravar as a new species choice.
+On adding khoravar to 5th Edition, Crawford stated, "we are actually embracing Eberron's own lore by getting at the fact that the khoravar [...] have always objected to being called half-elves".

+Fictional description

 Half-elves, as their name implies, are the offspring of humans and elves.
 Half-elves are a subrace unto themselves, blending the features of human and elf.
 Half-elves look like elves to humans and like humans to elves (hence their elven description as "half-human").
 They do well with elves, humans, gnomes, dwarves, and halflings, a social ease reflected in racial bonuses to the Diplomacy and Gather Information skills.
 In the case of conflicts between elves and humans, however, each side suspects a half-elf mediator of favoring the other.
 The drow despise them, referring to them as 'Mongrel half breeds'.

-The main character of the initial Dragonlance series, Tanis Half-Elven, is a half-elf, as his name implies.
-In the Dungeons & Dragons Eberron campaign setting, half-elves consider themselves a separate people from humans and elves both and "breed true"; they bear the dragonmarks of Storm and Detection.

 Half-Elves have curiosity and ambitions like humans but they have sense for magic and love for nature like their elven parents.
 Their skin is paler than human skin and they are taller and bigger than elves.
 Half-Elves have long ears like elves.
 They live about 180 years.